andyw8/andyw8.github.io/_posts/2018-07-15-prevent-false-positives-rspec-error.markdown

 end
 ```

-We push the branch, see it passes in Travis or whatever CI is in use, then merge it into master.
+We push the branch, see it passes in Travis (or whatever CI is in use), then merge it into master.

 # We just introduced a bug

-Do you see it?
-We're calling `run` as a instance method, but it's actually a class method.
+Do you spot it?
+In the second test, We're calling `run` as a instance method, but it's actually a class method.

-An error _is_ being raised, but it's not the we were expecting.
+An error _is_ being raised, so the test passes, but it's not the error we were expecting.

-If we were using RSpec 3 or newer, you might have spotted a lengthy warning displayed as part of the test output:
+If we were using RSpec 3 or newer, you might have spotted a warning displayed as part of the test output:

 ```
 WARNING: Using the `raise_error` matcher without providing a specific error or